tumblingprogrammer/blog_entries/scratch-pad.md

 ![tumbling programmer's deploying the boilerplate app to pythonanywhere - editing the WSGI file](https://www.tumblingprogrammer.com/media/2017/06/pythonanywhere-editing-the-wsgi-file.png "tumbling programmer's deploying the boilerplate app to pythonanywhere - editing the WSGI file")

-Let's delete everything in it, and edit it so it reads as follows:
+Let's open it and delete everything in it, and edit it so it reads as follows:

     import os
     import sys